 New urbanism is a design theory, practice, and movement that aims to restore what it calls principles of traditional neighborhood development (TND).

 Ideally new urbanist principles should be applied to large infill housing sites well inside the edge of the urbanized area, although to date sometimes new urbanism contributes to sprawl as well.
+As you could imagine, this would be our worst criticism on this website.

 Proximity to transit, potential for some open space without being adjacent to the floodplain or hazard areas, and access to jobs are incredibly important to carrying out the lofty goals of traditional urbanist thinking.